Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 - Ventilate by keeping windows open (weather permitting), using exhaust fans for stoves and vents for furnaces, and keeping fireplace flues open.

-Surgery, as a last resort, may help some patients with very severe COPD.
+Surgery, as a last resort, may help some people with very severe COPD.
 Coverage for such procedures varies among insurance carriers.
-A major drawback is that patients must be in good enough health to undergo major surgery.
+A major drawback is that people must be in good enough health to undergo major surgery.
 By the time COPD is advanced, however, this is usually not the case.
 As a result, surgery cannot help most COPD patients.

-The three available surgical options that are appropriate for some patients with COPD are lung transplantation, lung-volume reduction surgery, and bullectomy.
+The three available surgical options that are appropriate for some people with COPD are lung transplantation, lung-volume reduction surgery, and bullectomy.

-Three-year survival rates after lung transplantation are about 65% for patients with emphysema or alpha-1 antitrypsin deficiency.
-Patients may have a transplant of one lung, both lungs, or the lungs plus the heart (more rarely, if concomitant severe heart problems exist).
+One, three, and five-year survival rates after lung transplantation for COPD are over 85%, over 70%, and close to 60%, respectively.
+People may have a transplant of one lung, both lungs, or the lungs plus the heart (more rarely, if concomitant severe heart problems exist).
 The increasingly long waiting time for donor organs and the extraordinary expense are both obstacles to this procedure.

-Up to one third of patients awaiting lung transplantation die before a suitable donor is available.
-There were more than 2,000 lung transplant operations performed in the United States in 2015, according to the Organ Procurement and Transplantation Network.
-As of this writing, nearly 1,415 people were waiting for a new lung.
+Up to one third of people awaiting lung transplantation die before a suitable donor is available.
+There were more than 2,000 lung transplant operations performed in the United States in 2020, according to the Organ Procurement and Transplantation Network.
+As of this writing, over 1,000 people were waiting for a new lung.

 The United Network for Organ Sharing (UNOS) assigns lungs for transplants based on an allocation score, rather than time spent on the waiting list.
 The allocation score takes into account the length of time a patient is likely to survive before and after a transplant.
 This policy applies to transplant candidates who are age 12 or older.

 Transplantation of both lungs leads to somewhat better outcomes compared to one lung.
-However, in many situations, sicker patients receive one lung (easier surgery), so they naturally have worse survival.
+However, in many situations, sicker people receive one lung (easier surgery), so they naturally have worse survival.

 - Chest wall deformity